Why Local SEO is More Important Than Ever?

 What is Local SEO?

 Local search engine optimization (SEO) is SEO that focuses on improving the ranking of a business in local search results.
-Half of all Google searches are for local information, so it is essential that your business is optimized for local search.
+Half of all Google searches are for local information.
+So your business should be optimized for local search.

 Local search results usually include searches with qualifiers such as “near me” or “in Pittsburgh”.
 Google is also smart enough to determine if there are geographic restraints to a search query.
 For example, if someone is searching for “pizza shops”, Google infers that the searcher is looking for pizza shops near them.